Privacy Awareness Week - 15-21 May 2017 - Care When you Share

-Privacy Awareness Week (9 -15 May) is an opportunity to highlight this commitment.
+Privacy Awareness Week is an opportunity to highlight and strengthen this committment.

-In keeping with the community theme of the week: "Privacy in your hands", members of the community are encouraged to protect their personal information, particularly when interacting online.
+In keeping with the theme for the week: "Care when you share", members of the community are encouraged to protect their personal information, particularly when interacting online.

-For more information on Privacy Awareness Week and to access a range of useful privacy protection resources, visit the Office of the Information Commissioner's website: https://www.oic.qld.gov.au/training-and-events/privacy-awareness-week.
+For more information on Privacy Awareness Week and to access a range of useful privacy protection resources, visit the Office of the Information Commissioner's website.

 Right to Information aims to make more information available, provide equal access to information across all sectors of the community, and provide appropriate protection for individuals' privacy.
 Further information about Whole of Government policy and the relevant legislation is available from www.rti.qld.gov.au.

-For further information or enquiries, please contact our office and leave a message on (07) 3364 4666 or email email@example.com.
+For further information or enquiries, please contact our office on (07) 3364 4666 or email email@example.com.
 Should you wish to make a right to information application, please go to Apply for Information.

 Our publication scheme describes and categorises information routinely available from the department.
 It has been developed to give the community greater access to information held by the Queensland Police Service.
 The information has been grouped into the following seven classes: